3 Key Differences Between Regular and Advisory Shares

 An individual who buys shares of a company becomes a stakeholder with rights.

-Stakeholders are collective owners of the company, so that they may want more insight into its performance.
+Stakeholders are collective owners of the company, so they may want more insight into its performance.
 Before an acquisition or merger, the board must reach a consensus of stakeholders via voting.

-Apart from electing the board members, shareholders are also in charge of protecting their rights.
+Besides electing the board members, shareholders are also in charge of protecting their rights.

 Companies whose advisers and experts possess advisory shares may also form an advisory board.
 The advisory shareholder is assumed to have the same rights as a regular shareholder, with the added responsibility of offering expert advice.